 EMBARGOED FOR RELEASE: 3 P.M.
 (CT), MONDAY, JUNE 17, 2013

-Editor’s Note: This work was made possible by grants from the National Institutes of Health/National Institute on Aging.
-Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding andsupport, etc.
+Editor’s Note: This research was supported by grants from the Robert Wood Johnson Foundation and the Rudd Foundation.
+Please see the articles for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email firstname.lastname@example.org.